Tips to Minimize Muscle Soreness after Boxing and Kickboxing Work Outs

 Strategies to help minimise the incidence of Sore Muscles

-The following the following tips will help reduce the incidence of pain and sore muscles by:
+The following tips will help reduce the incidence of pain and sore muscles by:

 - Be sure to hydrate before and after by drinking sufficient water